 Syrian opposition pushes for Russian support

-“The rebels do not want dialogue,” he stated, “when there is a dialogue and ceasefire that is going to allow the opposition to regroup, to develop, to receive aid from Qatar and Saudi Arabia directly, but indirectly from the United States.”
+Dr Franklin Lamb, the director of Americans Concerned for Middle East Peace, believes that the opposition agreed to a ceasefire just to buy some more time.“The rebels do not want dialogue,” he stated, “when there is a dialogue and ceasefire that is going to allow the opposition to regroup, to develop, to receive aid from Qatar and Saudi Arabia directly, but indirectly from the United States.”

 The United States want dialogue now for the exact same reason, Lamb added.